Psykotikism/Mutant_Tanks/README.md

 1. `SourceMod 1.11.0.6511` or higher
 2. [`DHooks 2.2.0-detours15` or higher](https://forums.alliedmods.net/showpost.php?p=2588686&postcount=589)
 3. Recommended: [WeaponHandling_API](https://forums.alliedmods.net/showthread.php?t=319947)
-4. Patience and knowledge of installing SourceMod plugins.
+4. Knowledge of installing SourceMod plugins.
+5. Patience

 ## Notes
 1. I do not provide support for listen/local servers but the plugin and its modules should still work properly on them.